 Level 4 Certificate in Business Communication Skills

-This course covers effective communication skills, managing and participating in meetings, and conducting interviews.
+This level 4 certificate course covers effective communication skills, managing and participating in meetings, and conducting interviews.

 - Our education system doesn’t adequately prepare young people for the professional world.

-- They join the workforce with academic knowledge and technical skills, but with limited communication or interpersonal skills.
+- They join the workforce with academic knowledge and great enthusiasm, but with limited experience, communication or interpersonal skills.

-- Often they have no experience of working in teams.
-They must recognise the value of cooperation and collaboration at work.
+- Often they have no experience of working in teams on complex projects.